UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Inventory Your Services

-Before you pack a single box, you need a clear picture of what services you currently have and what you will need at the new location.
-Review your recent bank statements to ensure you don’t miss any auto-drafted accounts.
-Create a comprehensive list of essential utilities to address during your transition:
+Before you allow the moving crew to pack a single box, you need a clear, documented picture of what services you currently utilize and what you will absolutely need at your next location.
+Review your recent bank statements and credit card bills to ensure you do not miss any auto-drafted accounts that might otherwise continue charging you long after you leave the state.
+Create a comprehensive moving utilities checklist of essential and recurring services to address during your transition phase:

 Schedule the Switch

-Once you know who to call, contact your providers 30 days in advance.
-The ultimate goal here is to avoid a temporary service gap.
-We highly recommend using the “overlap strategy” for your disconnect and reconnect dates.
-Schedule your utilities to remain on at your old home for 24 hours after you depart, and schedule them to turn on at your new home 24 hours before you arrive.
-This buffer ensures you have power to finish cleaning the old place and step into a brightly lit, climate-controlled house at your new duty station.
+Once you know exactly who to call, contact your new providers approximately 30 days in advance.
+The ultimate tactical goal here is to establish a seamless transition and avoid a temporary service gap.
+We highly recommend utilizing the “overlap strategy” for your disconnect and reconnect dates.
+Schedule your utilities to remain fully active at your old home for 24 hours after your scheduled departure, and schedule them to turn on at your new duty station 24 hours before your anticipated arrival.
+This crucial buffer ensures you have adequate power to finish cleaning the old residence to standard and allows you to step into a brightly lit, climate-controlled house at your new destination.

 Infographic: Military Deposit Waiver Strategy.
 Steps: Ask about waivers, have docs ready, request deposit refund.